tostenzel/psa-prizes/README.rst

     $ poetry run psa-prizes

 Data, information and plots are saved to ``/output/``.
 Additionally, the information is printed to the terminal and the plot is pictured for each card-grade pair.
-An example plot is shown below.
+An example output is shown below.

+>>> – The compound annual growth rate from 2016 to 2020 is 61.13%.
+>>> – The number of cards with grade 8.0 is 119 of 562 cards.
+That is 21.17%.
+>>> – Over all grades, 6 of 562 cards do not receive standard grades.
+These grades are in {'Authentic', 'nan'}

 .. raw:: html